puppetlabs/puppet-rfc/arm-4.heredoc/heredoc.md

 Spaces allowed in the tag
 -------------------------

 White space is allowed in the tag name.
-Spaces are insignificant between words.
+Spaces are significant between words.

     0.........1.........2.........3.........4.........5.........6
     $a = @(Verse 8 of The Raven)